Frequently Asked Questions

 Yes, the new school will have enough space for the students and be able to accommodate future enrollment variations.
 The completed school will be significantly larger than the existing school and will be designed with flexibility in mind.
 The existing school was constructed in 1966 for 550 students.
 It was designed under very different and less generous standards than modern day schools.
 After the MSBA performed a rigorous study of population trends, which was fine-tuned based on local information provided by the district, the two parties agreed upon a new design enrollment of 610 students.
 The new design enrollment exceeds the existing school’s design, which points to a larger school being an appropriate solution.
 Futhermore, the MSBA’s space guidelines exceed that of the original school design; the completed school will have a larger gymnasium, cafeteria, kitchen, and library, and will have more and larger classrooms, right-sized Special Education spaces to meet the needs of the of the school, and more administrative offices and workspaces than the current school.

 The precise square footage of the completed school project will be known by the end of the Feasibility Study and Schematic Design phases.
-However, a preliminary guess-timate indicates the completed school will be at least 35% larger than the current school.
+However, a preliminary guess-timate indicates the completed school will be at least 35% to 50% larger than the current school.

 An explanation of the MSBA’s enrollment methodology is available on the MSBA website: https://www.massschoolbuildings.org/building/prerequisites/enrollment_methodology